vishna/voyager/README.md

 __Important__: Code generation relies heavily on the `type` value.
 It should be unique per path definition, also the values `should_be_snake_case`

-Voyager supports generating dart code based on the navigation map yaml (json support [coming soon](https://github.com/vishna/voyager-codegen/issues/7)) file.
+Voyager supports generating dart code based on the navigation map yaml (or json) file.
 Simply run the following command and wait for the script to set it up for you.

 ```
 flutter packages pub run voyager:codegen --run-once